Theatre (THTR)

 An introduction to makeup, wig, and hair designs for stage, including materials and procedures, character interpretation, design creation and application, and creation and presentation of final electronic portfolio.
 Lecture, discussion, and laboratory work.

-THTR 295 THEATRE BUSINESS AND PROMOTIONS (3 credits)
+THTR 295 THEATRE ARTS MANAGEMENT AND MARKETING (4 credits)

 Managerial theory and practices of professional and not-for-profit theatre operations, including organizational structure, financial practices, promotions (including social media), front of house operations, box office, season selections, grant writing and institutional advancement, and legal concerns.